Eumaeus/blackwell_fall_2018/docs/GreekCiv.md

 - 1.1–1.5 (The "Persian Version"; H. states his approach.)
 - 1.6–1.7 (Intro to Croesus, King of Lydia.)
 - 1.8–1.25 (Alyattes, Arion)
+- 1.26–1.45 (Solon, Croesus, Adrastus)
+- 1.46–1.58 (Croesus and the Oracles)
+- 1.58–1.70 (Peisistratus, tyrant of Athens)

 ## Topics Discussed

 - Dates: BCE/CE, BC/AD.
 5th Century BCE (400s).
 - Basic geography: The Greek world is focused on the Aegean sea.
 Halicarnassus and Athens.
 Where "Barbarians" live.
 - "Hellene" = "Greek person"; "Hellas" = "Greece"; "Hellenic" = "Greek".
 But *n.b.* "Hellas" for Herodotus means "wherever in the world there are people who speak Greek, share Greek customs, and worship the same gods."
 There was no political entity called "Hellas".
+- Herodotus' purpose:
+	1. so that deeds (Greek and Barbarian) will not be forgotten
+	1. marvellous things
+	1. how Greeks and Barbarians came to fight one another.
 - Phoenicians
 - [Paul Fussell, *The Great War and Modern Memory*](https://www.amazon.com/Great-War-Modern-Memory/dp/0195133323).
 - Sources for Greek mythology.